dyfrad/.github/profile/README.md

 * provides a unified platform to manage investment in several countries
 * provides personalised financial advice using advanced analytics and AI

-Closed to focus on Portfolio Simulator.
-Recommended: https://github.com/maybe-finance/maybe, which does most of these, is open-source, and works locally on a computer.

 ## Resources I admire and recommend
 - Finance:
   - projects by [Jeroen Bouma](https://github.com/JerBouma)